yard-turkey/generic-s3-apis/README.md

 of the Secret name and keys, and the ConfigMap name and fields.
 The app pod will not run until the bucket has been provisioned and can be accessed.
 This is true even if the pod is created prior to the OBC.

-An OBC can be deleted but the underlying bucket is not removed, in this POC phase, due to concerns of deleting objects that cannot be easily recovered.
-However, OBC deletion triggers cleanup of Kubernetes resources created on behalf of the bucket, including the Secret and ConfigMap.
-Since the physical bucket is not deleted neither is the OB, which represents this bucket.
-The OB's status will indicate that the related OBC has been deleted so that an admin has better visibility into buckets that are missing their connection information.

-**Note:** it is an expected enhancement to support the Storage Class' _reclaimPolicy_, but for this POC phase, the safest approach is to ignore this policy and not delete the bucket.

 ### Binding